-Learn how to make your own simple modern wreath using macrame string and faux eucalyptus.
+Learn how to make your own simple modern macrame wreath with this easy to follow tutorial using macrame string and faux eucalyptus.
 This wreath is great for any season and can hang anywhere in your home.

 We have been slowly simplifying our home and I knew I wanted a wreath that could last through all seasons.
 I didn’t want to have to store it away along with 3 others for each different time of the year.

-I pulled from my macrame supplies and took some faux eucalyptus from a pitcher I had it in and made my own simple modern wreath.
+I pulled some string from my macrame supplies and took some faux eucalyptus from a pitcher I had it in and made my own simple modern macrame wreath.

 Supplies needed to make a simple modern wreath